 Marques is facing a lot of criticism over the sponsorship of this video, and while some of it is fair, some of it isn’t.
-I think it’s important to note before digging in to any of the rest of the video that it is made really clear that you’re about to watch sponsored content.
+I think it’s important to note before digging in to any of the rest of the video that it is made really clear that you’re about to watch a sponsored MKBHD video.
 At only three seconds into the video the words “sponsored by DJI” appear on the screen along with a voiceover saying the same.

 Now, onto the video content itself.
 Marques starts by talking about how youtube viewers are more drawn to “lower production value” videos (he is of course well known for his extremely high production quality value) and states he wants to get back into filming more “experiences”.
 He talks a little about filming on smartphones but not enjoying putting them at risk before bringing up action cams and saying “it’s been 10 years” since he started dealing with them, and wonders aloud about how they are now – before whipping out a DJI Osmo Action Camera 5 Pro.